A coastal loop of Ulverston with stunning views

 This accessible walk in the North York Moors begins at the Visitors Centre at Sutton Bank.
 The track lead along the cliff top and the views are breath taking.
 There are plenty of benches along the way to take a break and to soak up the scenery.

-Thank you to our friends at Access The Outdoor Guide for this blog.
-All the walks with wheelchairs are available to download on The Outdoor Guide.
+Thank you to Debbie and our friends at Access The Outdoor Guide for sharing their favourite accessible routes.